 Right now, because of our election rules, our options are basically limited to two frontrunners every few years.

 Liquid democracy opens that choice up so you can pick anyone.
-And if they end up breaking their promises and losing your trust, liquid democracy lets you “de-delegate” away from them immediately.
+And if they end up losing your trust, liquid democracy lets you “de-delegate” away from them immediately.

 But isn’t electing full-time legislators the smartest way to go?
 Why mess with a good thing?

 Some citizens take the time to stay informed, and that’s great, but many don’t.
-And so it is useful that we elect representatives right now.
+And so it’s useful that we elect representatives right now.
 For many cases, full-time representatives probably make better decisions than plebiscites.

 But that doesn’t solve the problem completely, for a few reasons, one of which is we still need to hold a direct vote to decide who gets to be The Representative.